GSA/Section508.gov/_pages/training/2024-10-13-training-landing-exec-overview.md

         <div class="usa-icon-list__content">This course is <strong>not</strong> offered with continuing learning points (CLP).</div>
     </li>
 </ol>

 <div class="border-base radius-lg border-1px padding-1 margin-top-3" style="width: 100%; background-color: #f5f9fc;">
-    <strong>ATTENTION:</strong> The Federal Acquisition Institute (FAI) provides IT accessibility training courses that offer CLPs, needed to keep your Federal Acquisition Certification (FAC).
-To see the latest courses, go to <a href="https://www.fai.gov/training/find-and-register-for-courses" target="_blank">Find and Register for Courses on FAI.gov</a>.
+    <strong>ATTENTION:</strong> The Federal Acquisition Institute (FAI) offers IT accessibility online training courses that allow you to earn Continuing Learning Points (CLP) and receive a downloadable certificate, supporting your Federal Acquisition Certification (FAC).
+To find these and other online courses, go to <a href="https://www.fai.gov/training/find-and-register-for-courses" target="_blank">Find and Register for Courses</a>.
 </div>

 ## Key Terms and References